-Best practice corporate governance is that a company board should comprise a majority of independent directors with separate Chair and CEO roles.
+It is best practice corporate governance that a company board comprises a majority of independent directors with separate Chair and CEO roles.
 In principle, AustralianSuper supports boards with majority independent directors and separate Chair and CEO roles.
-However, the Fund recognises that a board may still be effective in the absence of these factors, and that it may not necessarily result in a poor long-term value outcome for members.
-Accordingly, resolutions will be considered on a case by case basis with voting decisions based on protecting or enhancing member interests.
+However, the Fund recognises that a board may still be effective in the absence of these factors, and that it may not necessarily result in a poor investment value outcome for members.
+Accordingly, resolutions will be considered on a case-by-case basis with voting decisions based on protecting or enhancing member interests.